 A team captain is responsible for actions by an individual member of the team or for spectators directly related to the team.
 The conduct of the players and spectators before and after the game is just as important as the conduct during the game.
 An organization will be held responsible for its conduct at these times as well as during the game.

-Georgia State University and the Department of Recreational Services will not tolerate any hazing by its students and teams.
+Georgia State University and Recreational Services will not tolerate any hazing by its students and teams.
 If any participant or team is found in violation of the Georgia State University Hazing Policy, they will be immediately reported to the Dean of Students office and will be suspended from Intramurals.

 Hazing is a violation of state law and is strictly prohibited by Georgia State both on and off campus.
 Hazing is defined as any intentional, negligent or reckless action, activity or situation that endangers or is likely to endanger the physical health of an individual or causes an individual pain, embarrassment, ridicule or harassment as a condition or precondition of gaining acceptance, membership, office or other status in a student group, regardless of the individual’s willingness to participate.